arnholm/cpde_3rdparty/gcc/README.md

     $ git clone https://github.com/arnholm/cpde_3rdparty

-Open a terminal in the msvc folder and run each script.
+Open a terminal in the gcc folder and run each script.
 Each script adds its build files to the gcclibs folder:

     cpde_3rdparty/gcclibs/boost
                          /wx